You went into the second-round interview and aced it. Now what? Here's how to follow up so you don't ruin your chance of landing the job.

 Everyone knows it's important to follow up after the first interview, but not all job candidates know they need to keep the lines of communication open after a second-round interview as well.
 Imagine your second interview went well — you asked all the right questions and you feel like you've already gotten your foot in the door.

-But that could all go away if you don't follow up after the interview.
+But that could all go away if you don't follow up post interview.
 According to TopResume's interview dealbreaker survey, "failing to follow up after the interview" was one of the least offensive interview deal-breakers (15th among the 17 poor behaviors).
 However, 51 percent of those surveyed confirmed that receiving a thank-you email or mailed note after an interview impacts their decision-making process.
 That means it could make or break your candidacy — even at this stage in the interview process.

 So, don't become too confident and not follow up with the person or people who took the time to interview you.
 Instead, follow up by first thanking them again for their time and conclude with the reasons that demonstrate you're the right person for the job.